ipdk-io/networking-recipe/docs/guides/es2k/building-p4cp-acc.md

 The `//` at the beginning of the prefix path is a shortcut provided by the helper script.
 It will be replaced with the sysroot directory path.

+To do a clean build, issue the command `rm -fr ovs/build` before running `make-cross-ovs.sh`.
+You may also want to remove the installation directory from the previous build.

 ### Configuring P4 Control Plane

 The distribution includes a helper script (`config-cross-deps.sh`) that